St. Charles County, Missouri: Government

 St. Charles County is governed by a county executive and a county council.
 The county council consists of seven members, each elected from various districts in the county.
 The county executive is elected by the entire county.
 The current executive is Steve Ehlmann.
 He was preceded by Joe Ortwerth, who was preceded by Gene Schwendemann, the first county executive of St. Charles County under the new form of government.
 The executive under the old form of county government was termed a "judge."
 The county had 258,525 registered voters as of March 2016.

 St. Charles County Ambulance District (SCCAD) is the largest such district in Missouri, serving all of St. Charles County and its population of nearly 370,000.

 Law enforcement

 The St. Charles County Sheriff's Department (SCCSD) is responsible for court services and security, prisoner transport, civil process, and bailiffs.
 Until the end of 2014, SCCSD was the primary law enforcement agency serving unincorporated areas of St. Charles County.
 On January 1, 2015, the St. Charles County Police Department was established and assumed that responsibility.
 It should not be confused with the St. Charles City Police Department.
 The St. Charles County Regional SWAT Team is made up of officers from each county law enforcement agency.

-The SCCSD Aviation Unit is part of a multi-jurisdictional unit known as the Metro Air Support Unit, with the Metropolitan Police Department, City of St. Louis, St. Louis County Police Department, and St. Charles County Sheriff's Department.
-In 2007, the fleet included six helicopters, one fixed-wing airplane, six pilots, and eight crew chiefs.
+The SCCPD Aviation Unit is part of a multi-jurisdictional unit known as the Metro Air Support Unit, with the Metropolitan Police Department, City of St. Louis; St. Louis County Police Department; and St. Charles County Police Department.
+As of 2024, the fleet included five helicopters, and twelve pilots or pilots in training.

+In May 2022, Ryan Keuhner, who was then an SCCSD deputy, shot and killed his neighbor's 3-year-old rescue dog with a pellet gun.
+The shooting was reportedly unprovoked and Keuhner was off duty at the time.
+Video of the dog's owner confronting Keuhner was uploaded online, and later gained national coverage.
+Keuhner resigned in June 2022 and was charged with a class A misdemeanor for animal abuse.

+Library resolution

+In 2023, the county council issued a resolution aimed at library policies and staff online activities.
+The resolution followed protests and comments at council meetings from residents who complained about a staff member wearing gender non-conforming clothes.
+Within the resolution, the council asked the library CEO to remove an article they shared on their personal LinkedIn profile related to conservative campaigns targeting public libraries and freedom of speech.